JosephJoshyK/Force-Control-and-Slip-Detection-for-a-Non-Backdrivable-Robotic-Gripper/fsr_main/README.md

 - Adjusts the gripper position and force based on the real-time feedback.
 - Detects slip conditions and takes corrective actions.

-## Acknowledgements

-This project is developed to enhance the performance of a non-backdrivable robotic gripper by implementing advanced force control and slip detection mechanisms.
-Special thanks to the developers of the ROS and Robotiq 3F Gripper control package for their invaluable tools and support.